lazybuttrying/afarm_stepfunction/README.md

   - Therefore It just count number of images in one image
   - use "skip_frame" input variable how much image to ignore and not to track
 - boxinst
-  - If the grape's berry count is nder 3 berry, Ignore it
+  - If the grape's berry count is under 3 berry, Ignore it
 - rfr
   - save all of the each grape properties by csv file.
 Not only "thining or not" feature
 - delete_boxinst_result